-Click below to Download your Printable Dangerous Dogs Act Fact Sheet in Tasmania.
+Click below to Download your Printable Dangerous Dogs Legislation in Tasmania

 The Dog Control Act 2000 of Tasmania recognizes and requires all dog owners with declared dangerous dogs and restricted breed dogs comply with the Act’s requirements or face fines and penalties.
 The purpose of this Act is to protect the public from an attack or the possibility of an attack from these dogs.